-It may be argued that customers' satisfaction is the only and ultimate KPI that really matters when judging the success of a product.
-In which case Tagmatic would pass with flying colours, given the fantastic feedback we are receiving from clients.
+It may be argued that customer satisfaction is the only and ultimate KPI that really matters when judging the success of a product.
+In which case Tagmatic would pass with flying colors, given the fantastic feedback we are receiving from clients.

 Remarkably enough, we found that sheer inferencing performances are often at the edges of our clients' considerations: this is partly due to the intrinsically tailored nature of Tagmatic's models, but mostly attributable to a plethora of invaluable qualities that go beyond the naked F1 scores: being able to quickly spin up a model on your own content and vocabulary, and then interact with it via a minimalistic HTTP interface, zero maintenance, on-the-fly learning of new classes, low latency, security, scalability and high availability out of the box, are crucial factors to enterprise-scale deliveries.

 Your Intellectual Property lies in your content, your data, your data models, and how you use the classifications.
-It is not in commoditised compute solutions.
+It is not in commoditized compute solutions.

 Your resources are thus more effectively spent developing and exploiting your market differentiating IP, rather than spending way too much time and money on trying to replicate the engineering complexities of off-the-shelf MLaaS solutions which may not be your technical team's core competence.

 This is where Tagmatic comes in.
 The hard work and complex engineering has been done, just bring your content!

 RCV1 is arguably the most popular dataset for multi-label classification, comprising 800,000 newswires by Reuters tagged with 103 classes.
 Oddly enough for such a totemic dataset, the breadth of the vocabulary is anachronistic when compared to some of our clients, modern global publishers who routinely maintain taxonomies with thousands of topics.